-What do you think about owner-occupancy requirements for STRs?
-To be considered owner-occupied, a home must be occupied by the owner at least 51% of the year. applicable, we have been a vacadion community for over 100 years.
-Most people have have vacation homes in town.
-2. What safety measures should be taken into consideration when someone is renting out their home on a short-term basis (particularly to visitors who are not familiar with the area)?
-DBear Moose Wildlife Safety information 2) Fire extinguisher smoke detector, codetedo 4) If fire pit, inspected for safety 5) Fire ban information 3.
+1. What do you think about owner-occupancy requirements for STRs?
+To be considered owner-occupied, a home must be occupied by the owner at least 51% of the year. applicable, We have been a vacation community for over 100 years.
+Most people have have vacation homes in town 2.
+What safety measures should be taken into consideration when someone is renting out their home on a short-term basis (particularly to visitors who are not familiar with the area)?
+DBear Moose Wildlife Safety information 2) Fire the Dit safety information 3) Fire extinguisher smoke detector, codeta 4) Il line pit inspected for safety 3.
 What do you think about frequency (i.e., total number of rental nights per month/year) or duration (i.e., number of rental days at a time) limits for STRs?
-None 1.
-Do you have any other general comments about short-term rentals?
+None Do you have any other general comments about short-term rentals?
 They are good for the economy of this Thank you!
 The Land Use Department appreciates your time and ideas.